Yaanai: Critical response

-Yaanai received mixed-to-positive reviews from critics.
+Yaanai received positive reviews from critics.

 Navein Darshan of The New Indian Express gave 3.5/5 stars and wrote "When mainstream cinema brings such wholesomeness and depth, they do warrant some forgiveness from us for its flaws."
 M. Suganth of The Times of India gave 3/5 stars and wrote "The hero protecting his family from the villain is a trope that Hari often resorts to and the director manages to present this with slight variations to make the story not become too predictable."
 Karthik Keramalu of Firstpost gave 3/5 stars and wrote "Love alone doesn’t win at the end of the day in Yaanai.
 Dysfunctional families that remain functional during a malfunction also win here."

 Bhavana Sharma of Pinkvilla gave 3/5 stars and wrote "On the whole, Yaanai is a film that is definitely worth a watch this weekend.
 It is a typical Tamil film which gives importance to family values and tells people to be kind."
 Behindwoods gave 2.5/5 stars and wrote "Yaanai is the kind of film that you might enjoy if you're a fan of Hari.
 Arun Vijay's performance, GV Prakash's music and Hari's family drama elements make the film a watchable commercial entertainer."
 S.Subhakeerthana of OTT Play gave 1.5/5 stars and wrote "Yaanai, headlined by Arun Vijay, is an uninventive old-school melodrama that delivers customary goods.
 An average time-pass film that sticks to a tried and tested formula."

 Praveen Sudevan of The Hindu wrote "Thankfully, the camera doesn’t move like it is attached to a roller-coaster.
 But ‘Yaanai’ is tedious with outdated elements."
 Sruthi Ganapathy Raman of Film Companion wrote "Despite the tropes associated with a masala potboiler, the makers manage to produce a watchable mass film and that is because they know exactly what their movie stands for."